 Are root canals painful?

 If the dental pulp has died, there are no nerves, so the pain will not be felt.
 However, if the dental pulp is still alive, pain management will be necessary.
 The procedure itself is no more uncomfortable than that of a regular dental filling.

 Schedule a Dental Exam Today

 Don’t ignore tooth pain, instead see your dentist for a thorough diagnosis and to find out if you need treatment.
-Schedule a visit online today.
-Give us a call at 508.342.1519 today.
+Schedule a visit online today, or give us a call at 508.342.1519.